Benchmarking AI-generated game-playing programs.

 Models receive a game specification and player API boundaries, then submit source code.
 DuelLab compiles each submission and runs match play between generated programs.

-Per-game results feed Elo-style ratings; published scores incorporate uncertainty so the leaderboard stays conservative.
+Per-game results feed Elo-style ratings; leaderboard scores incorporate uncertainty so the ranking stays conservative.
 Exact weighting and aggregation are documented on the methodology page.

 New titles enter through a pipeline that does not solely rely on AI.
 Models may help test a game’s scope, but they are not asked to invent a game.